-The Renewable Energy Target creates demand for renewable energy by requiring certain entities to surrender an amount of certificates in proportion to the electricity they acquire in an assessment year.
+The Renewable Energy Target creates demand for renewable energy by requiring liable entities to surrender an amount of renewable energy certificates in proportion to the electricity they acquire in an assessment year.
 This is referred to as liability.
-A renewable energy certificate is equal to one megawatt hour (MWh) of renewable energy generated from a renewable energy source.
-If an entity does not surrender the right amount of certificates, it may be required to pay a shortfall charge.
-Emissions-intensive trade exposed entities are issued with exemption certificates which reduce the amount of certificates that a liable entity is required to surrender in an assessment year.
-There are some instances where acquisitions can be exempt from liability.
+If a liable entity does not surrender the correct amount of certificates, it may be required to pay a shortfall charge.
+There are some instances where acquisitions are exempt from liability.

-Liable entities are classified as an individual or company who is the first person to acquire electricity on a grid which has an installed capacity of 100 megawatts or more.
+Liable entities are classified as an individual or company who make relevant acquisitions of electricity on a grid which has an installed capacity of 100 megawatts or more.
 They are usually electricity retailers.

 About The Clean Energy Regulator

 National Greenhouse And Energy Reporting

 Clean Energy Markets

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.